 Adverse reactions reported in ≥ 2% of patients and at a rate greater than placebo are shown in Table 3.

-Patients Treated with CRESTOR and > Placebo in the JUPITER Trial (% of
+≥ 2% of Patients Treated with CRESTOR and > Placebo in the JUPITER

 |Adverse Reactions||CRESTOR 20 mg

-In a 12-week controlled study in boys and postmenarchal girls, the safety and tolerability profile of CRESTOR 5 to 20 mg daily was generally similar to that of placebo [see Clinical Studies and Use In Specific Populations, Pediatric Use].
+In a 12-week controlled study in boys and postmenarcheal girls 10 to 17 years of age with heterozygous familial hypercholesterolemia, the safety and tolerability profile of CRESTOR 5 to 20 mg daily was generally similar to that of placebo [see Use in Specific Populations and Clinical Studies].

 However, elevations in serum creatine phosphokinase (CK) > 10 x ULN were observed more frequently in rosuvastatin compared with placebo-treated children.
 Four of 130 (3%) children treated with rosuvastatin (2 treated with 10 mg and 2 treated with 20 mg) had increased CK > 10 x ULN, compared to 0 of 46 children on placebo.

-The following adverse reactions have been identified during postapproval use of CRESTOR: arthralgia, fatal and non-fatal hepatic failure, hepatitis, jaundice, depression, sleep disorders (including insomnia and nightmares) and gynecomastia.
+The following adverse reactions have been identified during postapproval use of CRESTOR: arthralgia, fatal and nonfatal hepatic failure, hepatitis, jaundice, thrombocytopenia, depression, sleep disorders (including insomnia and nightmares), peripheral neuropathy and gynecomastia.
 Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.

 There have been rare reports of immune-mediated necrotizing myopathy associated with statin use [see WARNINGS AND PRECAUTIONS].